FPL Forehead Reduction Surgery

 Risks Bleeding, Infection, Scar problems (stretched, thick, abnormal pigmentation, red, retracted etc.), Skin discoloration, Skin cones, Skin necrosis, Wound separation, Slough, Hair loss, Pain, Irritation, Nerve injury (Numbness - mainly behind hairline, weakness), Bruising, Swelling, Cysts, Overcorrection, Undercorrection, Asymmetry, Aesthetic imperfections, Undesirable hairline, Change of brow position, Need for further surgery, Allergic reaction.
 (General anaesthetic: Chest infection, Heart attack, Stroke, Blood clots in legs & lungs).
 N.B.
 Most complications are unlikely.
 Serious risks or death are rare

-Optimising factors Diet rich in Vitamin C and protein, plenty of fluids, fresh air, scar massage, sun protection, silicone gels
+Optimising factors Diet rich in Vitamin C and protein, plenty of fluids, fresh air, sufficient sleep, scar massage, sun protection, silicone gels

 Discomfort 1 - 2 weeks